eldhosemjoy/tapas/README.md

 # TAble PArSing (TAPAS) - Service Adaptation

-This is a service adpatation of the google repository https://github.com/google-research/tapas/edit/master/README.md.
+This is a service adaptation of the google repository https://github.com/google-research/tapas/edit/master/README.md.

 ## Installation